 As we are all aware, the coronavirus (COVID-19) pandemic has led to a need for social distancing to help prevent the spread; for this reason we moved our MCA conference online.
-Unfortunately due to logistical issues we have had to make the difficult decision to postpone the event.
-While we know this is disappointing, we are absolutely committed to running a quality event with our fantastic line up of speakers.

 This event will be a virtual conference delivered via Zoom.

 The Mental Capacity Act (MCA; 2007) is a multifaceted legal framework that seeks to ensure the autonomy, liberties, protection, and support of adults aged 16 years or older.
 It has recently undergone a comprehensive parliamentary review and a number of significant changes will come into effect in 2020.

 The MCA can have a transformative impact on people’s lives and the application of the Act in clinical settings can be challenging for service users, clinicians and providers.
 The outcomes of capacity assessments, best interest and Court of Protection rulings can have a profound impact on people’s lives.
 It can affect their right to choose where they live, to receive or refuse medical treatment, to make testamentary decisions, to engage in a sexual relationship or marriage and to manage their financial affairs.

 Conforming to good practice guidance for the MCA and working with people with complex mental health and neurodevelopmental needs can be challenging.
 The Academic Centre, St Andrew’s Healthcare, will be hosting a one day live online virtual conference to support clinicians to develop clinical practice skills.
 Bringing together key practitioners and academics, a series of oral presentations will be offered.

 The event will offer oral papers that will be 40 minutes in length, with 10 minutes at the end of each for questions.